The transformation of customer service jobs in 2024

 It’s also an opportunity across all ways of working for customer service teams — whether it’s their technology stack, how they work with business process outsourcers (BPOs), the profiles of agents they hire, and ultimately the types of work agents do.
 It’s finally time to rethink customer service operations to make it work for the company, its customers, and its employees.

 To help gain a snapshot into the current state of customer service in 2024, we conducted an in-depth survey to gather insights from the customer service community regarding their strategies, goals, and challenges.
 At our recent event, we also interviewed Dan Bunton, Head of Customer Support at Cleo AI, and Shamas Aziz, Head of Community & Partnerships at SentiSum to hear their expertise and inside-knowledge in customer service.
-The full recap is available here.

 The third wave of customer support